nuxui/nuxui/README.md

   </h1>
 </a>

-NuxUI is Golang GUI SDK for IOS, Android, macOS, Windows, Linux from a single codebase.
+NuxUI is Golang GUI Framework for IOS, Android, macOS, Windows, Linux.

 NuxUI is now in developing, the API maybe changed before first stable version.